santorog/essentialscala/resources/notes/modellingdatawithtraits/notes.md

 Modelling data with traits

-0/ Traits are a way of abstracting over classes that have similar proper es, just like classes are a way of abstracting over objects.
+0/ Traits are a way of abstracting over classes that have similar properties, just like classes are a way of abstracting over objects.

 1/